SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ### Methods for Stiff Equations

 - `ImplicitEuler` - A 1st order implicit solver.
-Unconditionally stable.
+A-B-L-stable.
+Adaptive timestepping through a divided differences estimate via memory.
+Strong-stability presurving (SSP).
-- `Trapezoid` - A second order unconditionally stable symplectic implicit solver.
-  Good for highly stiff.
+- `Trapezoid` - A second order A-stable symplectic implicit solver.
+Also known as Crank-Nicholson when applied to PDEs.
+Adaptive timestepping via divided differences on the memory.
+Good for highly stiff equations which are non-oscillatory.
+- `TRBDF2` - A second order A-B-L-S-stable one-step method.
+Includes stiffness-robust error estimates for accurate adaptive timestepping, smoothed derivatives for highly stiff and oscillatory problems.
+- `GenericImplicitEuler` - A 1st order A-B-L-stable implicit solver with adaptive timestepping through a divided differences estimate via memory.
+Strong-stability presurving (SSP).
+Uses an external nonlinear solver.
+Defaults to trust region dogleg with full Newton, making it more robust to numerical instability at the cost of being less efficient.
+- `GenericTrapezoid` - A second order A-stable symplectic implicit solver.
+Also known as Crank-Nicholson when applied to PDEs.
+Adaptive timestepping via divided differences on the memory.
+Good for highly stiff equations which are non-oscillatory.
+  Uses an external nonlinear solver.
+Defaults to trust region dogleg with full Newton, making it more robust to numerical instability at the cost of being less efficient.
 - `Rosenbrock23` - An Order 2/3 L-Stable Rosenbrock-W method which is good for mildy stiff equations with oscillations at low tolerances.
-- `Rosenbrock32` - An Order 3/2 A-Stable  Rosenbrock-W method w hich is good for mildy stiff equations without oscillations at low tolerances.
+- `Rosenbrock32` - An Order 3/2 A-Stable Rosenbrock-W method which is good for mildy stiff equations without oscillations at low tolerances.
 Note that this method is prone to instability in the presence of oscillations, so use with caution.
 - `ROS3P` - 3rd order A-stable and stiffly stable (Index-1 DAE compatible) Rosenbrock method.